Caves of Qud introduces a sprawling new dungeon: The Tomb of the Eaters

 What does that even mean?

 You can find out by checking out the Caves of Qud website, which has all manner of details about how you can buy the game.
-After a heck of a lot of development time, Caves of Qud is due to make its full release this year.
-I'll keep you posted.
+After a heck of a lot of development time Caves of Qud was due to release this year, but COVID has thrown some wrenches in that.
+I'll keep you posted when a new date crops up.